+Closing date: 12 December 2022.
 Applications must be received by midnight of the closing date.

-Expected Interview date: TBC

-Expected start date: As soon as possible
+Expected Interview date: TBC Expected start date: ASAP

 The School of Life Sciences at the University of Sussex is at the forefront of research in the UK.
 In the recent Research Excellence Framework assessment (REF 2021), 100% of our Impact cases in Biological Sciences and Chemistry were rated as world-leading or internationally excellent.
 The School has received substantial recent University investment and is embarking on an exciting and extensive, muti-million pound refurbishment and improvement project.